Introduction to tinyplot

 Conclusion

-, but with the added benefit of many additional plot types and user-friendly features.
-Finally, it’s worth noting that tinyplot has no dependencies other than base R itself.
-We hope that this makes it an attractive and lightweight option for package developers (and regular R users!) who want to create convenient, sophisticated plots with minimal overhead.
+We’ll close by emphasizing that tinyplot has no dependencies other than base R itself.
+We hope that this makes it an attractive and lightweight option for package developers—and regular R users!— who want to create convenient, sophisticated plots with minimal overhead.

 Footnotes